Get access to revolving funds when you need it most

 Accounts receivable (A/R), also called invoice, is the amount that a customer owes to a business after a sale or service has been rendered.
 The company then collects the balance within a specific period – usually 30 to 90 days – depending on the agreement between the business and its clients.
 The amount owed is then recorded in the company’s general Accounts Receivable ledger.

-In invoice financing, the only asset that businesses can use to secure the funding is their accounts receivables.
+In invoice finance, the only asset that businesses can use to secure the funding is their accounts receivables.
 It’s a great option if the business is looking for immediate cash.
 They can have access to additional working capital immediately instead of waiting for their clients to pay their invoices.

 Why Businesses use Invoice Financing